RoyZ-iwnl/GHPC-Mod-Manager-Web/announce/en-US.md

 ### 2025-12-11

+- v1.1.2-beta.1 beta version is now available with offline mode, launch validation, and MOD update date display.
+See the [changelog](#v112-beta1) below for details.
 - If you are using PACT IL or M1A1 mods or M113 TOW,please install "Vehicle Preloader" Mod for the latest GHPC update(20251030.2)

 ### 2025-10-11